Author; Robert Mann,

 LOS ANGELES PRIVATE INVESTIGATOR VS. US GOVERNMENT

-I’ve been a Private Investigator in Los Angeles and New York City for twenty-six years, and have investigated a number of challenging criminal investigations.
-What you are about to read might appear to be a preface to a novel, but the reality is that this is a valid case study.
-Hiring a private investigator is to uncover the truth.
-This story is about finding the truth against insurmountable odds.
+I’ve been a Private Investigator in Los Angeles and New York City for twenty-eight years and have investigated several challenging criminal investigations but none quite as challenging as this one.
+What you are about to read might resemble the preface to a crime novel, but this is a true story about how I, as a Private Investigator, was tasked with uncovering the truth against insurmountable odds.

-Upon meeting the subject of this article (herein referred to as Steve), the first words out of his mouth was he reluctantly pled guilty to bribing a Special Agent for Immigration and Customs Enforcement (ICE).
-Steve was the owner of a freight forwarding and redistribution business that was quite successful.
-His business operated out of a 500,000 square foot warehouse in Dominguez California on the outskirts of Compton.
+Upon meeting the subject of this article, which became my client (herein referred to as Steve), the first words out of his mouth were he reluctantly pled guilty to bribing a Special Agent for Immigration and Customs Enforcement (ICE).
+Steve owned a very successful freight forwarding and redistribution business.
+His warehouse was enormous at 500,000 square feet, located in Dominguez, California, on the outskirts of Compton.
 He employed about a hundred people.

 WHY AM I HERE?

 I was more than curious to know why Steve requested my services since the cow already left the barn.
 “What would you like me to do for you,” I asked.
 He handed me sixty pages of exculpatory evidence the US Justice Department turned over to him and asked that I, please review them.
 I asked who his attorney was, and he told me he decided to plead guilty after retaining three different top Los Angeles’ criminal attorneys that cost him approximately $350,000.
 All three told him he would be better off entering a guilty plea rather than to go up against the US Justice Department.
 I thought what the heck, I drove an hour to get to Dominguez Hills from Century City, and rush hour was in full swing I might as well take a look.
 Steve provided me with a private room to review the government’s documents, and what I found in those pages blew my mind.